-We used Relative Valuation Multiples as a complementary valuation method to the DCF, considering EV and Price Multiples.
-GALP is trading at a premium based on multiples, EV/Sales (which is mainly explained by its potential to grow as a consequence of its high profitability E&P projects.

-Using EV/Sales we reach a price target of \in 15.10/sh whereas the P/Sales yields a price of \in 16.78/sh, which sustains our buy recommendation using DCF approach (Appendix 21).
+We used Relative Valuation Multiples as a complementary valuation method to the DCF, considering EV/Sales and P/Sales multiples.
+GALP is trading at a premium based on both multiples, EV/Sales (which is mainly explained by its potential to grow as a consequence of its high profitability E&P projects.
+Using EV/Sales we reach a price target of \notin 15.10/sh whereas the P/Sales yields a price of \notin 16.78/sh, which sustains our buy recommendation using DCF approach (Appendix 20).